-Most Super Bowl party hosts only think about the size of their television when dreaming up the perfect setup for their guests.
-Obviously, your TV is an important component; however, it should not be your only concern.
-There is the seating, food and, of course, the audio to think about.
+Most Super Bowl party hosts only think about the size of their television when brainstorming the perfect setup for their guests.
+But, you must also consider the seating arrangements, food and, of course, the sound.

-This is the quickest and easiest solution to upgrade your Super Bowl sound.
+This is the quickest and easiest solution to upgrade your Super Bowl sound system.
 Most soundbars provide a plug-and-play solution that is a significant upgrade over your TV’s crappy small, thin built-in speakers.
 Also, an included wireless subwoofer will add significant impact to your listening experience.

-We're based in Indianapolis, so we have to admit that it is a total bummer that Klipsch Brand Ambassador Andrew Luck and the Indianapolis Colts are not in the Super Bowl.
-Anyway, with a traditional, passive 5.1 speaker system, you’re going to have to run some wires and utilize an audio-video receiver (AVR), but your system will be the envy of all of your family and friends, including your neighbor Ron who brags about the dinky little satellite speakers he has hanging from the ceiling.
+Now let’s dive into the “end zone” of a Super Bowl sound system.
+With a traditional, passive 5.1 speaker system, you’re going to have to run some wires and utilize an audio-video receiver (AVR), but your sound system will be the envy of all of your family, friends, and your annoying neighbor who always complains about your party being too loud on Super Bowl Sunday.

 Whether it’s the R-625FA 5.1.2 Dolby Atmos or the R-820F 5.1 Home Theater System, Klipsch has plenty of kick-ass 5.1 systems to choose from that deliver room-rattling sound to make you feel like you’re at the game (without shelling out thousands to grab tickets from a scalper).

 Of course, if space or budget is a concern, you may want a more compact system like the R-41M 5.1 Home Theater System.